-How to Filter & Mute Unknown Senders Messages from Known Contacts in iOS
+How to Filter & Mute Unknown Senders Messages on iPhone & iPad from Known Contacts

 iPhone and iPad users can opt to use a new “Filter Unknown Senders” feature in the iOS messaging app which will automatically hush and separate inbound messages that are coming from unrecognized contacts.
-This is extremely useful if your phone number is publicly listed on a web site like Craigslist, or if you just happen to get a notable amount of inbound messages from numbers you don’t recognize.
+This is extremely useful if your phone number is publicly listed on a web site like Craigslist, if you’re a public figure, or if you just happen to get a notable amount of inbound messages from numbers you don’t recognize.

-By turning this feature on, your iOS Messages app will basically have two inboxes: people in your Contacts list, and basically everyone else who is not part of your contacts list on the iPhone or iPad.
+By turning this message filtering feature on, your iOS Messages app will basically have two inboxes: people in your Contacts list, and everyone else who is not part of your contacts list on the iPhone or iPad.

 How to Enable Contacts & Unknown Sender Sorting in iOS Messages

 If you’d like to sort and filter unknown contacts into a separate section of the Messages app on iPhone or iPad, here is how you can enable this helpful feature:

 - Open the Settings app and go to “Messages”

 - Locate the option for “Filter Unknown Senders” and toggle it to the ON position – note the message underneath which further explains the feature: ‘Turn off notifications for iMessages from people who are not in your contacts and sort them into a separate list.’

 - Return to the Messages app to find the two Message inboxes: “Contacts & SMS” and “Unknown Senders” – this is sorted automatically, tap on either tab to select that message inbox